MBroadbent95/project4-frontend/README.md

   My project idea I settled on was to build a Recipe Sharing platform where users can browse, search, and share recipes.
 Users can create profiles, upload recipes with images, categorise recipes by cuisine or meal type, and leave reviews.
 Implement features like user authentication, image uploading, and search functionality.

 Deployment link

-Instructions

-Here include the information on where the deployed project can be found.
-If login details are needed to access the full project, make sure you include them.

 - Here is the deployment link to my project - Tasteful Trove [Link](https://main--tasteful-trove.netlify.app/)